What Are Internal Links In SEO?

 A) Navigation Links

 Navigation internal links are hyperlinks directing a page to a site’s other sections and pages.
-They allow users to find what they had been looking for in the first place by establishing a solid connection between a specific text and the interlinked pages.
+They allow users to find what they were looking for by establishing a solid connection between a specific text and the interlinked pages.

 There are several points of navigation: top navigation, bottom navigation, left navigation, and so on.
 In this instance, proper HTML5 should be used to tag these, and then search engines can easily distinguish between navigational linking and contextual.